Huntdown: Reception

-Stefano Castelli from IGN Italy wrote, "an appreciable and challenging old-fashioned shooter that offers a handful of hours of intense battles, best if played in tandem with a friend."
+Stefano Castelli from IGN Italy wrote: "an appreciable and challenging old-fashioned shooter that offers a handful of hours of intense battles, best if played in tandem with a friend."
 Martin Robinson of Eurogamer said that "Huntdown matches its excess with brilliant detail." and that "it looks frankly spectacular."

 Legacy

-In a statement regarding the purchase of Easy Trigger by Coffee Stain Studios, it was stated that the two companies would collaborate to "continue working on the Huntdown IP" although no further details have been provided.
+In a statement about Coffee Stain Studios’ acquisition of Easy Trigger, it was announced that the two companies would collaborate to “continue developing the Huntdown IP” though no additional details were shared.